Larry-Gensch/Localizing/README.md

 ## Additional notes

-There is a limitation of this macro in that it will not track comments for your localizations.
-This will result in the string catalog not allowing you to modify the comments there, where they are most needed.

-There is a simple fix: you need to perform the following steps:

-1. Locate the localization entry in the String Catalog and select the item.
-2. In the far-right inspector panel, find the bottom line that is prefixed by the word `Managed:`.
-3. Change the value for this field from `Automatically` to `Manually`.
-4. You can now change the comment for this entry.

 Xcode will notice that a localization item it created has been changed to manual management.
 If the localization disappears, it will **not** be auto-removed.